Satrio Piningit: Character interpretation and claimants

-In post-independence, most Javanese people (until now) believe that Sukarno were Satrio Piningit.
+In the post-independence era, most Javanese people believe that Sukarno was Satrio Piningit.
 They claimed that Sukarno's character was quite similar to Satrio Piningit's.
-But most Indonesians do not believe it due to the prophecy by which Satrio Piningit would become a leader of the world, not only of Indonesia, and some Java-centric ethnical issues are also considered as rejection of the claim.
-And at the end of Sukarno's, Sukarno was treated kind of inhumanely by the New Order's Regime (1967–1998), starting from rejection of Sukarno's Nawaksara at MPRS court in 1966.
+Other Indonesians do not believe it due to the prophecy by which Satrio Piningit would become a leader of the entire world, not only of Indonesia, and some Java-centric ethnic issues are also considered to reject this claim.
+Also, at the end of Sukarno's reign he was treated unfairly by the New Order (1967–1998), starting from the rejection of Sukarno by the MPRS in 1966.

-Recently some Javanese sociologists considered Joko Widodo (7th President of Indonesia) as Satrio Piningit which became debatable during presidential election.
-Some of his opponents argued that putting Joko Widodo as Satrio Piningit was just propaganda in order to pronounce the election winner.
+Recently some Javanese sociologists considered Joko Widodo (7th President of Indonesia) as Satrio Piningit which became a point of debate during presidential election.
+Some of his opponents argued that branding Joko Widodo as Satrio Piningit was just propaganda in order to influence the election.

+Later, a Dutch-Indonesian Pencak Silat pioneer, Rudy Terlinden, gave his pencak silat style the name of Ratu Adil.
+In his belief, the Javanese mythology of Ratu Adil is christened as Jesus Christ.

-Jayabaya's only tells about Satrio Piningit's rising from Java Island.
-He would lead Nusantara and the last, he would rule the world.
-Jayabaya does not tell about post-Satrio Piningit era which is considered as post-apocalyptic world, so that Satrio Piningit is just a mere open debatable interpretation.
-Interesting point, the Javanese believes Satrio Piningit should be formally taking a leadership office (such as king, or president).
+Jayabaya's prophecy only tells about Satrio Piningit's rise from Java.
+He would lead Nusantara and at last, he would rule the world.
+Jayabaya does not tell about the post-Satrio Piningit era which is considered a post-apocalyptic world.
+Therefore, the identity of Satrio Piningit is open to various interpretations.
+The Javanese believe Satrio Piningit should be a formal head of state (such as king or president).